 The stringent membership admission requirements to LME Clear are the first line of defence, guaranteeing that all clearing members meet basic conditions and have the necessary resources and knowledge.
 A clearing member must successfully complete simulated default tests to demonstrate they have the appropriate expertise and operational processes in place prior to beginning clearing operations.
 Once live, all clearing members are required to participate in fire drills regularly to confirm their operational readiness to manage a member default.

 In broad terms LME Clear will look to neutralise risk by hedging the overall House position of a defaulting member against the most liquid market dates and roll forward any prompt physical delivery positions to manage its risk.
 LME Clear will then seek to auction the defaulting member’s remaining house portfolio to other participants as its preferred method of disposal; however it will also be able to execute the close out of all remaining open house positions if required.

-See the link below to explain the protections and actions for clients in the event of a Member Default.
+See the link below to explain the protections and actions for clients in the event of a member default.

-Client Accounts and Default Management
+Client Accounts and Default Management (PDF)

-For further information please refer to LME Clear Rules and Procedures.
+For further information please refer to LME Clear rules and procedures.

-LME Clear is required to publish certain additional information to its member firms to enable them to calculate their potential Non Default losses to LME Clear.
+LME Clear is required to publish certain additional information to its member firms to enable them to calculate their potential non default losses to LME Clear.

-This is available to Members and updated monthly.
+This is available to members and updated monthly.